 You could have the best day planner on the market, but you’ll never truly be organized if you over-book your schedule and don’t have enough time to do all the things.
 The same goes for the clutter in your home.

-Decluttering has got to be the first step in organization.
-The less you have to manage and maintain the easier it will be for your to continue staying organized for years to come.
+Decluttering has got to be the first step in the organization.
+The less you have to manage and maintain the easier it will be for you to continue staying organized for years to come.

 So where can you get started when you’ve only got 10 minutes?

 If your kitchen looks anything like mine used to, then there is a good chance that you have doubles of everything in your kitchen!